2016 Ohio restaurant machete attack

-On February 11, 2016, Mohamed Barry, a native of Guinea who was a permanent resident in the United States and had been working in computer programming and information technology, entered the Nazareth Restaurant in Columbus, Ohio, and began to attack customers with a machete, injuring four.
+On February 11, 2016, Mohamed Barry, a native of Guinea who was a permanent resident in the United States and had been working in computer programming and information technology, entered the Nazareth Restaurant in Gahanna, Ohio, and began to attack customers with a machete, injuring four.
 Barry was killed as he attempted to attack police officers with his machete.
 Four years prior to the incident, he had been investigated by the Federal Bureau of Investigation (FBI) for making radical statements.
 The attack was investigated as a possible instance of lone-wolf terrorism.
 In 2017, the White House said it was a terrorist attack.